Sinclair Skinner

 Sinclair Matthew Skinner (born May 31, 1969) is an American engineer, human rights activist, political adviser, serial entrepreneur and former elected official in Washington, D.C.
 He is a Bitcoin and Blockchain Technology evangelist and an advocate of the advancement of African communities in relation to the African Diaspora.
 He holds a B.S. degree in Mechanical Engineering from Howard University and is a member of Kappa Alpha Psi fraternity.
 Skinner was first elected to public office in 1998 as an Advisory Neighborhood Commissioner in Washington, D.C.’s Ward 1 neighborhood.

 He is currently the co-founder and CEO of Pan African Bitcoin startup Bitmari.

 Early life

-Born 1969 in Great Falls Montana and raised by his father, a US Air Force officer, and his mother, a dedicated housewife.
+Skinner was born on May 31,1969 in Great Falls Montana.
+He was raised by his father, a US Air Force officer, and his mother, a dedicated housewife.

-In 1987 he enrolled in Alabama’s Tuskegee University, he was eventually elected President of the University's Student Government Association.
+In 1987, he enrolled in Alabama’s Tuskegee University, and was eventually elected President of the University's Student Government Association.

-In 1993 the Skinner led a student protest of the “oppressive and misguided policies common at Historically Black Colleges and Universities (HBCU's)”, and organized African-Americans throughout the south in HBCU preservation efforts and demonstrations.
+In 1993, the Skinner led a student protest of the “oppressive and misguided policies common at Historically Black Colleges and Universities (HBCU's)”, and organized African-Americans throughout the south in HBCU preservation efforts and demonstrations.
 Skinner's campus activism would force him to leave Tuskegee University and transfer to Howard University to continue his goal of becoming an engineer.